lsst/LDM-135/index.rst

 In consideration of these trade-offs, two-level partitioning seems to be a conceptually simple way to blend the advantages of both extremes.
-Queries can be fragmented in terms of coarse partitions (”chunks”), and spatial near-neighbor joins can be executed over more fine partitions (“sub-chunks”) within each partition.
+Queries can be fragmented in terms of coarse partitions (“chunks”), and spatial near-neighbor joins can be executed over more fine partitions (“sub-chunks”) within each partition.
 To avoid the overhead of the sub-chunks for non-join queries, the system can store chunks and